AmgiOS/babyfeed-privacy/terms.md

 ### 13.1 Entire Agreement

-These Terms, together with our Privacy Policy, constitute the entire agreement between you and BabyFeed.
+These Terms, together with our Privacy Policy, constitute the entire agreement between you and FeedEase.

 ### 13.2 Severability